 Over 80 years ago a blonde-headed being who came to be known as recruit 91 Karlsson was created.
 His progenitor was cartoonist Rudolf Petersson of Halmstad.
 It was while he was doing his service in regiment I16 from 1916 to 1918 that the cartoon figure was created.

 The recruit’s number, 91, is derived from I16.
 Turning this upside down gives 91!
 The series was first published in 1932 and became very popular.

-At the garrison and air-defence museum, you can see hundreds of original drawings as more of our history comes to life.
 Since 1993, recruit 91 has also stood sentry on Storgatan in Halmstad.
 You will find him next to Norre Port.
 Blondie, recruit 91, Karlsson comics are still being published today.

 Galgberget – A lookout point and gallows…